-Failure of a reporting person to file a statement of financial interests within ten days after receiving notice in writing from the Commission which states in detail the deficiency and the penalties for failure to file a statement of financial interests, or the filing of an incomplete statement of financial interests after receipt of such a notice shall result in the removal of the reporting person from the board from the board and he or she shall not be permitted to serve on any retirement board established pursuant to the provisions of this chapter.
-Said failure is a violation of this chapter and the commission may initiate appropriate proceedings pursuant to the provisions of section twenty-four.
+Failure of a reporting person to file a statement of financial interests within thirty days after receiving notice in writing from the Commission which states in detail the deficiency and the penalties for failure to file a statement of financial interests, or the filing of an incomplete statement of financial interests after receipt of such a notice shall result in the removal of the reporting person from the board and he or she shall not be permitted to serve on any retirement board established pursuant to the provisions of this chapter, provided, however, that, in the event that the reporting person has filed an incomplete statement of financial interests said removal shall be stayed upon the filing of an appeal under sub-division (4) of section 16.
+In the event the non-complying member is an ex-officio member his or her appointing authority shall appoint a different individual to serve on the board or in the event that said member is directly elected by the people a different individual shall be appointed to serve on the board by the Mayor, County Commissioners or Board of Selectman as the case may be.

-- Section 7.
-Clause 26th of Section 7 of Chapter 4 of the General Laws is hereby amended by adding the following sub-clause:- - 235 (q) statements filed pursuant to Section 20C of Chapter 32.
+SECTION 7.
+Clause 26th of Section 7 of Chapter 4 of the General Laws is hereby amended by adding the following sub-clause:-

+(q) statements filed pursuant to Section 20C of Chapter 32.

-- Section 8.
-Section 20 of Chapter 32 of the General Laws is hereby amended by adding the following paragraph:- - (4 7/8 C) No employee, contractor, vendor or any person receiving any remuneration, financial benefit or consideration of any kind, other than a retirement benefit or the statutory stipend for serving on the retirement board, from a retirement board or from any person doing business with a retirement board shall be eligible to serve on a retirement board provided, however, that an employee of a retirement board may serve on a retirement board other than the retirement board by which he or she is employed and provided, further, that the provisions of this paragraph shall take effect at the completion of the board members current term. - Section 9.
+- SECTION 8.
+Section 20 of Chapter 32 of the General Laws is hereby amended by adding the following paragraph:- - (4 7/8 C) No employee, contractor, vendor or any person receiving any remuneration, financial benefit or consideration of any kind, other than a retirement benefit or the statutory stipend for serving on the retirement board, from a retirement board or from any person doing business with a retirement board shall be eligible to serve on a retirement board provided, however, that an employee of a retirement board may serve on a retirement board other than the retirement board by which he or she is employed and provided, further, that the provisions of this paragraph shall apply only to individuals who first become members of a retirement board on or after January 1, 2008. - SECTION 9.
 Paragraph (b) of Section 19 of Chapter 34B of the General Laws is hereby amended in line 14 by inserting the following after the word "32":-

-Provided that no employee, contractor, vendor or person receiving any remuneration, financial benefit or consideration of any kind, other than a retirement benefit or the statutory stipend for serving on the retirement board, from a retirement board or from any person doing business with a retirement board shall be eligible to serve on a retirement board provided, however, that an employee of a retirement board may serve on a retirement board other than the retirement board by which he or she is employed and provided, further, that the provisions of this paragraph shall take effect at the completion of the board members current term.
+Provided that no employee, contractor, vendor or person receiving any remuneration, financial benefit or consideration of any kind, other than a retirement benefit or the statutory stipend for serving on the retirement board, from a retirement board or from any person doing business with a retirement board shall be eligible to serve on a retirement board provided, however, that an employee of a retirement board may serve on a retirement board other than the retirement board by which he or she is employed and provided, further, that the provisions of this paragraph shall apply only to individuals who first become members of a retirement board on or after January 1, 2008.